mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 the packages we're going to use.
 'Data is loaded from the `Ecdat` package in R, which can be found at [https://cran.r-project.org/web/packages/Ecdat/Ecdat.pdf](https://cran.r-project.org/web/packages/Ecdat/Ecdat.pdf) .
-The data was used in McCall, B. P. (1996) “Unemployment Insurance Rules, Joblessness, and Part-time Work”, *Econometrica*, 64, 647–682.
+The data was used in McCall (1996).

 {% marginfigure 'censored_hist' 'assets/unemp/censored_hist.png' "Distributions
-of the four `censor` variables where I've changed the `1`s and `0`s into booleans for clarity." %}
+of the four `censor` variables where I've changed the `1`s and `0`s into booleans for clarity.
+Here we note the distribution of `censor4` which is of interest; 1.255 observations have been censored, while 2.088 observations correspond to completed spells." %}

 {% marginfigure 'age_hist' 'assets/unemp/age_hist.png' 'Distribution
 of `age`.
-Bin width is set at 2.'  %}
+Bin width is set at 2 to reduce the number of bars in the graph.
+A majority of respondents is under the age of 40, 2.231 in fact, which corresponds to 68% of all observations.'  %}

 ```R
 library(dplyr)